jacobkap/crimebythenumbers/docs/git.md

 ![](images/git_shell_4.PNG)

 The below photo shows my Git tab while working on this chapter and from an update to the Subsetting chapter.
 It has a list of all of the files that I changed since my last commit (if you haven't committed at all yet, this is just all of the files in your project folder) and is color coded based on what I did to them.
-The blue M means that I have modified an already existing - i.e. one that has already been committed through Git - file, and and the yellow ? means that these are new files.
+The blue M means that I have modified an already existing - i.e. one that has already been committed through Git - file, and the yellow ? means that these are new files.
 If there was a red D next to any of the files, that would mean that I deleted a file that had previously been committed.
 There are a lot of buttons here (Diff, Commit, Pull, etc.) but you can ignore them and just click the Commit button when ready to make a commit.
 Doing so will open up a new window that has all the functionality of these various buttons in an easier (in my opinion) format.

 ![](images/git_commit1.PNG)